The Ostomate – hair removal with a stoma

-Can have hair removal if you have a colostomy, ileostomy or urostomy?
+Hair removal with a colostomy, ileostomy or urostomy

-I have been fit all my life then bang, twice in 6 months, I am in the Southampton General Hospital and then on the 6th December I was back in again for a Hartmanns reversal and a hernia repair.
+I have been fit all my life then bang, twice in 6 months, I’m in the Southampton General Hospital and then on the 6th December I was back in again for a Hartmanns reversal and a hernia repair.

-There is no shame in a stoma, it is not talked about, but there is still very much of a stigma about this issue.
+There is no shame in a stoma, it is not talked about enough, and there is still very much of a stigma about this issue.

 It is estimated that over 13,500 people in the UK undergo stoma surgery every year, but despite this, it’s not something that is talked about much in general conversation – and many of us aren’t even sure what a stoma is. https://www.independent.co.uk/life-style/crohns-stoma-bags-colostomy-ileostomy-stigma-women-stigma-uk-a8475936.html

 Adele Roberts has inspired me to come out about the stoma that I called “woopi”, yes, people give them names.
-As Adele says in this article, “I owed the NHS my life” yes Adele I hear you, she calls her Stoma Audrey! read more here https://www.bbc.co.uk/news/uk-59444191
+As Adele says in this article, “I owed the NHS my life” yes girl I hear you, she calls her Stoma Audrey! read more here https://www.bbc.co.uk/news/uk-59444191